 "Let me explain it to you like you're five, then," she snapped.
 "Because they're bad.
-Because they destroy people's lives, their homes, their planets, and they enslave and kill them.
+Because they destroy people's lives, their homes, their planets.
+They enslave and kill them with no motivation except an empty gesture of strength.
 It's genocide on a massive scale, this competition between the Saiyans and the Colds for expansion and profit, and no one is brave enough to tell you...them...to stop.
 Well, now there is."

-"Have you heard the Legend?"
+"Have you heard of the Legend?"
 He asked her briskly.
 He stepped closer to her.
 "Do you know why the Gods created the Super Saiyan, the Saiyan with enormous recesses of power?
-Because- -he is the adjudicate.
+Because he is the adjudicate.
 He crops up every thousand years from between Heaven and Hell to restore balance to a people who were given over their fair share of everyday strength.
 He reaps what others have sewn," he told her closely, "and he measures your worth by that which you have already harvested.
-He is prescient, sent to remind Saiyans that Otherness exists inside them.
+He is prescient, sent to remind Saiyans that Otherness exists inside them and they are not pure.
 He is the Reaper of Saiyans, and he is the Purger from Purgatory.
 Do you see now?"
 He grabbed her chin, staring into her eyes with a taut face and stormy eyes.
 "Your friend may be a Super Saiyan, but I am the Legendary.
 I will purge those rancid Elites and wretched advisors from this realm.
 I will remake the rules.
 I will take back my kingdom, not some intergalactic peacekeepers.
 Me."

-They stared at each other, inches away from the other, unblinking.
+They stared at one other, inches away from the other.
 "I want them gone.
 And you're going to help me do it.
 Do you understand now?
 My way."

 "I won't do anything that jeopardizes my friend's lives," she resisted, her head held still in his hand.

-"You have strength and smarts that is absent from many of my people," he mused.
+"You have a strength and intellect that is absent from many of my people," he mused.
 "Would that they were more like you."